Q: What is AWS Snowball Edge?

 Q: How long does it take to transfer my data?

 Data transfer speed is affected by a number of factors including local network speed, file size, and the speed at which data can be read from your local servers.
 The end-to-end time to transfer 100 TB of data into AWS with Snowball Edge is approximately a week, including the usual shipping and handling time in AWS data centers.

-Q. What are the specifications of the Snowball Edge?
+Q: What are the specifications on the Snowball Edge device?

 Snowball Edge provides 100TB of storage in a ruggedized, rack mountable, shippable form factor.
 Additionally, it provides local compute capability that is approximately the equivalent of an EC2 m4.4xlarge instance that provides support for a number of additional functions.
 Check the Snowball Edge documentation page for a complete list of hardware specs, including network connections, thermal and power requirements, decibel output, and dimensions.